GoogleCloudPlatform/community/tutorials/understanding-oauth2-and-deploy-a-basic-auth-srv-to-cloud-functions/index.md

 1. Generate a code verifier and its code challenge.
 Open the node interactive shell (`node`) and run the following code:

     ```
-    // You might need to install package crypto with npm -i -g crypto first
+    // You might need to install package crypto with npm i -g crypto first
     const crypto = require('crypto');
     var code_verifier = crypto.randomBytes(64)
                          .toString('base64')